deniskyashif/blog/content/posts/2019-09-13-syntax-directed-translation.md

 date: 2019-09-13T17:14:58-07:00
 draft: false
 useMath: true
-tags: ["compsci", "compilers", "parsing", "antlr" ]
+tags: ["compsci", "compilers", "parsing", "antlr", "javascript"]
 summary: "How to describe a formal language and build a translator with ANTLR and JavaScript."
 ---

 Often, when we build applications we have to deal with some kind of a non-trivial input or come up with a standardized way of passing information between the components of a system.
 In cases like this, a rudimentary approach like using regular expressions, combined with control flow statements can quickly turn out messy, error-prone and leave little to no room for extension.

 In this article, we'll explore a formalism, widely used for describing computer languages, namely the **Context-Free Grammars**.
 We'll learn how to define the syntax of a language using a grammar, parse strings of this language and generate the corresponding output - be it another string, or an in-memory data structure.
-For the hands-on part of we'll use [ANTLR](https://www.antlr.org/) (ANother Tool for Language Recognition) to implement a CSV parser thus seeing how an abstract formalism can be turned into code.
+For the hands-on part, we'll use [ANTLR](https://www.antlr.org/) (ANother Tool for Language Recognition) to implement a CSV parser thus seeing how an abstract formalism can be turned into code.

 ## Definition